Flare-ups are a sudden source of fiery pain for people living with Crohn’s. They can inflame you from stem to stern with:

 - consuming food or drink that upsets the stomach

 - smoking tobacco

 - disruptions or changes in medication

-Remedies for Crohn’s flare-ups range from topical solutions to over-the-counter medicines.
+Nonprescription remedies for Crohn’s flare-ups range from topical solutions to oral medicines.

 Because flare-up attacks can be unpredictable, it’s a good idea to pack a portable supply kit.
 This can include items such as: